Tuesday, July 9, 2019

 • Discussion:

--Luke Lancaster wrote an article in which he defends the Roman Catholic view of justification.
-He argues that Galatians 2:16 does not exclude works of merit from justification before God, but affirms salvation to no longer be on the basis of the Mosaic Law.
+-Luke Lancaster wrote an article in which he defends the Roman Catholic view of justification, arguing that Galatians 2:16 does not exclude works of merit from justification before God, but affirms it to not be on the basis of the Mosaic Law.
 Right from the beginning of the post, a straw man argument has been erected by the author:

 "On this view, God is not concerned with whether the person obeyed God by living a holy life or whether he was baptized."

-The doctrine of Sola Fide simply means that we cannot earn our way into heaven by good works of any kind.
-It does not mean that God disregards our obedience to Him, but deemphasizes personal merit in obtaining a righteous standing before Him.
+The doctrine of Sola Fide does not mean that God disregards our obedience to Him, but deemphasizes personal merit in obtaining a righteous standing before Him.
 Another aspect of Lancaster's argument being critiqued is cited here as follows:

 "Paul emphatically rebuked Peter.
 Man reaches heaven by the universal action of faith, which is always “working through love” (Gal.
 5:6).
 Both Jews and Gentiles are justified by faith, as one family of God, which automatically dismantles any separation between them.